 "Most recurring conflict is not about the surface issue.
-It is about deeper emotional needs and the relational cycle organizing the relationship."
+It is about deeper unmet emotional needs and the relational cycle organizing the relationship."

 — Kimberly Christopher, LCSW, Couples Therapist NYC

-Couples therapy & marriage Counseling Manhattan
+Couples therapy & marriage Counseling in Manhattan

 Not sure where to start?
 Read our guide to finding the right couple therapist in New York.
 View my framework

-Trauma-Informed, Attachment-Based — Focused on the Pattern, Not Just the Fight
+Trauma-Informed, Attachment-Based — Focused on the Pattern, Not Just the Fight — what lies beneath the constant fighting

 SPECIALITY: Communication, High Conflict, Affair Recovery, Sexual Concerns, Discernment Counseling, Trauma & Destructive Patterns.